yodasw16/yodasw16.github.io/_posts/2017-09-06-making-an-important-message-accessible.md

 I like this solution, but it's not perfect.
 I would rather be able to use "alert" which is supposed to read the contents right after it reads the page title, but the lack of support means I need something else.

 This solution makes it easily available without being annoying.
 If you can think of another solution, I'd love to hear about it!

+This article was cross-posted to [Medium.com](https://medium.com/@yodasw16/making-an-important-message-accessible-f21b45e6c7e8).
+Leave me a comment over there.